A Critical Centre-Stable Manifold for Schroedinger's Equation in R^3: The Nonlinear Result

-Instead of fixing a time-independent Hamiltonian for this equation, we consider the time-dependent Hamiltonian $\mc H(t)$ and divide the equation for $Z$ into three parts, according to the three components of the spectrum --- continuous, null, and imaginary.
-Let \be \ee Then, we separately prove, for each of the three components, estimates that enable us to carry out the contraction scheme.
+The equation (\ref{2.69}) for $Z$ has three parts, which correspond to the three components of the spectrum of $H(t)$ --- continuous, null, and imaginary.
+Let \be \ee Each component has a different behavior and has to be studied separately.
+By using a different method for each component, we prove the estimates that enable the contraction scheme.